Trump administration to cut off new federal research grants to Harvard

 Washington — The Trump administration said Monday it would cut off all new federal research grants to Harvard University in the latest escalation of its battle with the school.

-Education Secretary Linda McMahon is expected to send a letter to Harvard informing the Ivy League university that it is not eligible for any new federal grants until it meets the administration's demands.
+In a letter, Education Secretary Linda McMahon tells the Ivy League university that it is not eligible for any new federal grants until it meets the administration's demands and "demonstrates responsible management of the university."

+The two-page letter to the university's president calls out what the administration views as Harvard's "systemic pattern of violating federal law."
+McMahon accuses Harvard of ignoring antisemitism, engaging in discrimination, abandoning "any semblance of academic rigor" and "disastrous mismanagement."

+"The above concerns are only a fraction of the long list of Harvard's consistent violations of its own legal duties," McMahon wrote.
+"Given these and other concerning allegations, this letter is to inform you that Harvard should no longer seek GRANTS from the federal government, since none will be provided."